Graduate students often seek academic employment opportunities through their departments or programs.

-Students employed in some positions may be eligible for the resident tuition entitlement, in which those who are not Texas residents may qualify for resident tuition rates.
+Non-Texas resident students employed in some positions may be eligible for the resident tuition entitlement.

 Students employed as teaching assistants (TAs), assistant instructors (AIs), and graduate research assistants (GRAs) are eligible for a tax-exempt Tuition Reduction Benefit related to their student academic employment.

-The Health Care Assistance Fund is intended to help benefits-eligible academic graduate student (AGS) employees who encounter higher costs because of the change in their default health care plan.
+The Health Care Assistance Fund is intended to help benefits-eligible academic graduate student (AGS) employees who encounter higher costs because of the change in their default health care plan that occurred in 2021.